UloE-G/GoldenWokV3/README.md

   9. Finally click on the deploy branch on the manual deploy section at the bottom of the page.

 [View live project here.](https://ugolden-wok-0812afc9caf2.herokuapp.com/)

+## Credits

+### Layout

+- The layout of the project was inspired by the agency theme obtained by [Start Bootsrap](https://startbootstrap.com/previews/agency).

+### Logo

+- The logo was created using [Looka](https://looka.com/logo-maker/?gad_source=1&gclid=CjwKCAjwko21BhAPEiwAwfaQCBaSXuNOSQH7pCUHNiMb9HN7ELRIqC5eUdh3_e5hNUJSRkRM4QMiYhoC4acQAvD_BwE).

+### Buttons

+- The button images were gotten from [fontawesome.com](https://fontawesome.com/).

+### Reviews Form

+- The Review section layout was taken from the code institute [i think therefore i blog](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum).

+### Contact Form

+- The Contact section layout was also taken from the code institute [i think therefore i blog](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum).